How to Backtest a cBot¶

 When it moves fully to the right, the backtesting process will conclude.

 There are a number of ways you can use to judge the results of backtesting.
-After backtesting is concluded, the number at the center-top of the trading chart will summarize the total net profit generated by your cBot.
+After backtesting is concluded, the number at the centre-top of the trading chart will summarise the total net profit generated by your cBot.

 In our case, the cBot has earned a staggering net profit of 503%.